Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2005 Belle Brise 95-96p

 Tasted three times - last time in April 2017.
 Consistent notes.
-It displayed an incredible intensity of blueberries and blackberries on the nose and concentration of same on the palate, very truffy, perfect ripeness of fruit and tannin, excellent structure and depth, refined and sophisticated, fantastic complexity.
+It displayed an incredible intensity of blueberries and blackberries on the nose and concentration of same on the palate, very truffy, perfect ripeness of fruit and tannin, excellent structure and depth, refined and sophisticated, and fantastic complexity.
 Almost as impressive as in 2010; tannin is less fat here.

 1964 Belle Brise 92p